baldwin-agency/magento2-module-magento-216-image-resize-migration-helper/README.md

 1. Make sure your webshop is running Magento 2.1.4 or 2.1.5 (it might work on older versions, but we didn't bother testing this, the composer constraints are very strict, so it shouldn't install on any other version then 2.1.4 - 2.1.6)
 1. Run `bin/magento catalog:images:resize` so most images will already be generated in the old directory structure (this might take a couple of minutes/hours/days, depending on how many images your store has)
 1. Install and enable this module (TODO: add composer instructions)
-1. Run `bin/magento catalog:image:baldwin:migrate-to-216`, it will present you with some output about what was done, or if some errors were encountered
+1. Run `bin/magento catalog:image:baldwin:migrate-to-216`, it will present you with some output about what was done, or if some errors were encountered (see below for screenshot)
 1. Upgrade Magento to 2.1.6
 1. Test your shop, and hopefully all images show up on the product listing pages (if not, then this module doesn't work in your specific case, or you've run into a bug in this module)
 1. If everything went successfull, you can remove the symlinks which were generated by this command (TODO: we should add another command in this module to automate this)